saralimbu2017/laravel-form-validation/README.md

  <div>
     <p text-align="justify">
         File-Validation is a Laravel Application that  build forms to enter data into the database.
-It validates user credentials and allows only authenticated users access the application.
+It validates user credentials and allows only authenticated users to access the application.
     </p>
 </div>